 Turkey

-About two servings of turkey contain about 410 milligrams of tryptophan — close to the daily requirement of this important nutrient.
+About two servings of turkey contain about 410 milligrams of tryptophan—close to the daily requirement of this important nutrient.

 Chicken

-Although turkey is a large source of tryptophan, it isn’t the largest.
+Although turkey is a significant source of tryptophan, it isn’t the largest.
 Light meat contains 410 milligrams per pound (raw) and dark meat contains 303 milligrams per pound.
 Chicken also contains high amounts of tryptophan, with light meat containing 238 milligrams per pound, and dark meat containing 256 milligrams per pound.

 Eggs